-- Think about the author and the date of the publication. - Read the first and last paragraphs of a section. - Try to predict what the text will be about.
+- Think about what you already know about the topic. - Think about the author and the date of the publication. - Read the first and last paragraphs of a section. - Try to predict what the text will be about.

 - While reading, pause occasionally to check that you understand. - Compare your predictions with what you read. - If you can't work out the meaning of unknown words use a dictionary. - If you don't understand a section read it again slowly.
 Read it aloud.